 - Zuni tribe

-- These Native Americans are living in the southwest region of USA alongside the pacific ocean
+- These Native Americans are living in the southwest region of the USA alongside the pacific ocean

-- This region include Arizona, California, Colorado, Nevada, Utah, and Texas.
+- This region includes Arizona, California, Colorado, Nevada, Utah, and Texas.

 16. Native American Map